isomerpages/moe-sypt/index.md

             form:"
           link_text: SYPT Independent Jurors Interest Form
           link_url: https://go.gov.sg/syptinterestedjurors
-        - title: SYPT Finals
-          date: 01 January 2025
-          announcement: SYPT Cat B will be held at CHIJ St Nicholas Girls' School on 15 Feb 2025 and SYPT Cat A will be held at National Junior College on 22 Feb 2025.
-          link_text: ""
-          link_url: ""
         - title: SYPT Shortlisting
           date: 04 October 2024
           announcement: SYPT Cat B Shortlisting will be held at on 16 Nov 2024 and SYPT